In this article

 5. Ongoing Monitoring: After implementing your solution, continuously monitor these metrics.
 In our retail example, it is important to regularly review the foot traffic data to demonstrate how your solution is maintaining or increasing customer visits over time.
 This will prove its long-term value and effectiveness.

-OwnBackup's transformation with SPICED methodology: A case study
+OwnBackup's transformation with SPICED sales methodology: A case study

-Amidst rapid expansion and organizational change, OwnBackup, a SaaS company, successfully adopted the SPICED methodology to enhance its sales process and company cohesion.
+OwnBackup, a SaaS company, embraced the SPICED methodology to strengthen its sales process and unify the company during a period of rapid expansion.

-The SPICED framework has become central to OwnBackup's culture, transforming its sales approach and reinforcing its investment by empowering managers to become effective coaches.
+SPICED is now central to OwnBackup's culture, transforming its sales approach and empowering managers to coach more effectively.

 Tools for implementing the SPICED sales framework